 Using your phone abroad can be expensive, and you usually have to pay to receive calls, so it’s a good idea to get your phone “unlocked” before you leave.
 Then you can buy a SIM card from one of the three main French providers: Bouygues Télécom (www.bouyguestelecom.fr), Orange (www.orange.fr), or SFR (www.sfr.fr).
 A temporary SIM card (carte prepayée) costs anywhere from 4€ to 40€, depending on the number of minutes bundled with it.
 Alternatively, if your phone isn’t unlocked, you could buy a cheap mobile phone in Paris.
 To top-up your phone credit, buy a prepaid card from tabacs, supermarkets, and mobile phone outlets.
 Prices range from 5€ to 100€.

 A final strategy?
-Use Skype for phone calls.
-Make sure you have the app before you get to Europe and then use it whenever you have a signal for ridiculously inexpensive phone calls.
+Use Skype, FaceTime, or WhatsApp for phone calls.
+Make sure you have the app before you get to Europe and then use it whenever you have a signal for free or ridiculously inexpensive (Skype) phone calls.

-Telephones: As of 2016, there are no more public telephone booths in France.
-If you want to pay for a call from phone that is not your own, you can still use a prepaid card with a code.
+Telephones: As of 2016, France does not have public telephone booths.
+If you want to pay for a call from a phone that is not your own, you can still use a prepaid card with a code.
 Called a carte téléphonique à code, or a carte prépayé, they are sold at newsstands, smoke shops, or cafes where you see a TABAC sign.
 This is not always the cheapest or most practical way to make a call, so it may make more sense to investigate mobile phone options (see “Cell Phones” above).

 The country code for France is 33.
 To make a local or long-distance call within France, dial the 10-digit number of the person or place you’re calling.
 Mobile numbers begin with 06.
 Numbers beginning with 0 800, 0 805, and 0 809 are free in France; other numbers beginning with 8 are not.
 Many public service numbers are now four digits, and some are toll-free.

-Internet & Wi-Fi: Many Parisian hotels and cafes have Internet access, and Wi-Fi (pronounced wee-fee here) is becoming increasingly common in cafes and public spaces.
-Cybercafes open and close so quickly it is hard to list them, but the two huge Milk locations (in Les Halles and Montparnasse) seem to be reliably open 24/7 (www.milklub.com).
+Internet & Wi-Fi: Many Parisian hotels and cafes have Internet access, and Wi-Fi (pronounced wee-fee here) is increasingly common in cafes and public spaces.
+Cybercafes are few and far between nowadays, but the huge Milk location in Les Halles is reliably open 24/7 (www.milklub.com).